 A causal connection between the conduct and the loss.

 The interference must be active.
-While adultery is not necessarily an element of alienation of affection, the proof of adultery gives rise to a presumption of malice, which permits punitive damages.
+While adultery is not necessarily an element of Alienation of Affection, the proof of adultery gives rise to a presumption of malice, which permits punitive damages.
 Damage calculations include such things as physical and emotional injuries, and the plaintiff may recover lost wages, medical bills, private investigator fees, attorney fees, counseling expenses and other calculable economic damages.

-The attorneys of R+E routinely are involved in Mississippi alienation of affection cases.
+The attorneys of R+E are routinely involved in Mississippi Alienation of Affection cases.
 In fact, when people known nationally and internationally have connections to Mississippi and this old tort comes up, we usually get the phone call.
 Google us.